racket/racket/racket/src/worksp/README.txt

 ========================================================================

-If you are building from a source distribution (as opposed to a Git repository checkout), then beware that a regular/full Racket distribution will not build correctly.
-A regular source distribution is intended for Unix platforms, and it does not include native libraries that are needed on Windows.
-You should start with a source distribution that is labelled "Minimal Racket", instead.
+If you are building from a source distribution (as opposed to a Git repository checkout), then beware that a Racket distribution will not build correctly on its own.
+A source distribution is intended for Unix platforms, and it does not include native libraries that are needed on Windows.

-When building from a minimal Racket source distribution, then most likely "racket-lib" is already included and installed as part of the the distribution, but without Windows-specific dependencies of "racket-lib".
-After following steps below to build and install, complete the build (in the "src" parent directory of "worksp") with

-   ..\raco pkg update --auto racket-lib

-If your goal is to arrive at the same content as a regular Racket distribution, then after building and installing minimal Racket, finish with

-   ..\raco pkg install -i main-distribution
+To fetch the missing packages, supply the `/addmissingpkgs` flag to `winfig.bat`, which downloads and installs needed platform-specific Racket packages as part of installing.

 ========================================================================